 I designed this organization/planner freebie in order to get a bird’s eye view of the year all on one page and decorated it with a variety of doodles.
 The font for the calendar is Arial and a vintage American Typewriter font for the headers , the week format is Sunday through Saturday and the weekends are light grey.
 I have provided two annual calendar printables, one regular and one with the week’s number on the left hand side.
 You can reduce the printable in order to fit most planners, if you would like to use them as an insert.

 You can use the calendar to refer to as you plan your week or for other purposes.

 Planning Your Week

-I also designed a printable to use as a brain dump to provide you a “worksheet” to gather or place all your tasks for the upcoming week.
-It's sort of a pre-plannning sheet or a place to list all your “to do's” and then commit them to a specific day.
+I also designed the following printable to use as a brain dump to provide you a “worksheet” to gather or place all your tasks for the upcoming week.
+It’s sort of a pre-planning sheet or a place to list all your “to do’s” and then commit them to a specific day.

 It isn’t a necessary step, but I find it helpful to write up all my tasks, then allocate the day of the week I will post them in my planner.
 If I don’t get to all of the tasks, at least I can pick from the “top three” tasks for each day and feel I have been productive.

 Here’s a sample of that weekly planner page.
 You can click on the image to access that printable as well.